CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/05-range.md

 >**Note:**
 >
 >In this scenario, we haven't specified a business rule that no events can overlap.
-We can enforce such a rule with an EXCLUDE constraint -- which is discussed in [this course](../constraints/).
+We can enforce such a rule with an exclusion constraint -- which is discussed in [this course](../constraints/).

 ### Links to official documentation